openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/hds-hnas-driver.rst

 SSH configuration
 ~~~~~~~~~~~~~~~~~

-Instead of using :command:`SSC` on the Block Storage host and storing its
+Instead of using :command:`SSC` commands on the Block Storage host and
-credentials in the XML configuration file, the HNAS driver supports
+storing its credentials in the XML configuration file, the HNAS driver
-:command:`SSH` authentication.
+supports :command:`SSH` authentication.
 To configure that:

 #.
 If you don't have a pair of public keys already generated,
    create one on the Block Storage host (leave the pass-phrase empty):